friendly-bits/geoblocker-bash/README.md

 (when specifying multiple countries, put the list in double quotes)

 6) That's it!
-If no errors occured during installation (such as missing prerequisites), geoblocking should be active, and automatic list updates should just work.
+If no errors occured during installation (such as missing pre-requisites), geoblocking should be active, and automatic list updates should just work.
 By default, subnet lists will be updated daily at 4am - you can verify that updates do work by running something like ```sudo cat /var/log/syslog | grep geoblocker-bash``` on the next day.

 **To change configuration:**
 run ```sudo geoblocker-bash <action> [-c <"country_codes">] | [-s <"cron_schedule">|disable]```